ESBenchmark/ESBench/docs/guide/typescript.md

 When importing a TS file for the first time, ESBench will detect installed compilers use the following steps:

-1. if `@swc/core` installed, use [SWC](https://github.com/swc-project/swc).
+1. If `@swc/core` installed, use [SWC](https://github.com/swc-project/swc).
-2. if `vite` installed, use [esbuild from Vite](https://vitejs.dev/guide/api-javascript.html#transformwithesbuild)
-3. if `esbuild` installed, use [esbuild](https://github.com/evanw/esbuild) .
+2. If `esbuild` installed, use [esbuild](https://github.com/evanw/esbuild) .
-4. if `typescript` installed, use [TypeScript](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API#a-simple-transform-function).
+3. If `typescript` installed, use [TypeScript](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API#a-simple-transform-function).

-If none of the supported compilers are installed, the import fails.
+4. No supported compiler, the import fails.

 ESBench only transforms TS files and does not process other types of imports.